 Ending everything and killing myself was a very real option, she recalls.
 Or I could choose life and throw everything I had at sobriety and giving it another shot.

 Deciding to Change

-Stephens made a list and said there were a hundred things that pointed toward suicide, yet two things on the side of choosing to live ultimately won out: Mahder, and her application to K9s For Warriors that had been approved.
+Stephens made a list and said there were a hundred things that pointed toward suicide, yet two things on the side of choosing to live ultimately won out: Kelli, and her application to K9s For Warriors that had been approved.